kaumac/ozcontent-frontend-test/README.md

 ### What are your favorite repos on Github and why?
 I always check Ionic, React and React Native repos on GitHub.
 I really believe that there can be a better approach to mobile development, in a more lean way where modules can be shared, and I believe these repo's/projects have the potential to change this.
 ### What are your favorite websites or blogs to find solutions and why?
 To check about a Javascript method that I'm unsure about I always check MDN (Mozilla Developer Network), and for other problems Google and Stackoverflow usually do the trick.
+Also, there's a brazilian blog called Loop Infinito (Infite Loop) and they write articles and create experiments about beta features and specs from javascript, html and css, pretty cool blog.
 ### What is the most difficult programming question you encounteredin the past?
 I was asked to decrease load time on GetNinjas landing page to test if it would help on conversion rates.
 ### Did you solve it?
 Where did you find the solution?
 How much timedid you spend on it?